Mohamed-Abotalb/alx-low_level_programming/0x0A-argc_argv/README.md

 - Third C file is 2-args.c, it prints all arguments it receives.

 - Fourth C file is 3-mul.c, it multiplies two numbers.

+- Fifth C file is 4-add.c, it adds positive numbers and prints the result followed by a new line.